Campus Improvement Plan

 The Talent strategy is to recruit and retain the best employees at Sherwood Elementary School to support students.
 For employees and support personnel, this includes recruitment processes and hiring practices to develop and retain staff to meet the unique needs of each department and/or campus.
 Increased creativity and flexibility in our staffing, compensation, and benefit plans will help SBISD attract and retain qualified individuals.
 In order to meet our strategic goals, attract and retain the best talent, we focus our efforts on the following key areas:

-Recruitment and Retention of instructional, non-instructional, paraprofessional, and auxiliary staff Onboarding processes
+- Recruitment and Retention of instructional, non-instructional, paraprofessional, and auxiliary staff

 Teacher by years of experience: